Beta Technologies, Inc.

 The stations would take power directly from the grid and/or from solar panels charging a bank of batteries.
 Having battery storage allows the station to charge eVTOL aircraft without the need to have heavy power lines installed for the station.
 Powering the station with solar panels and with battery storage allows the station to recharge the aircraft even if the grid lost power or was located in a remote location without power lines.

-Having the landing pad above the structure also helps with security when a fence around the facility is installed.
-These stations can be installed in any urban area, at airports, remote locations and places where there are harsh conditions.
+Having the landing pad above the structure also increases the safety of people and other objects on the ground, allows the station to be built in a smaller footprint when little space is available, and helps with security when a fence is installed around the facility.
+These stations can be installed in any urban area, at airports, remote locations and in places where there are harsh weather conditions.

 The US Air Force foresees eVTOL aircraft used in such applications as search and rescue (SAR), medical evacuation, firefighting, disaster relief, humanitarian operations, logistics, special operations and other defense support.

 - Capacity: 2 passengers and cargo